bitfocus/companion-module-analogway-awj/README.md

     - grab parameters with learn button
 * Feature: add support for colors with alpha at Setup Timer action for LivePremier
 * Feature: show more detailed status during connection and synchronization with download progress
+* Feature: add "any screen" to the screen options of the layer selection feedback
 * Bugfix: input freeze presets were only generated for inputs with a name
 * Bugfix: add default value for feedback showing preset selection
 * Bugfix: add default value for feedback showing screen selection